 - Select the photo we want to restore and click “Recover”.
 It’ll be back into our photo albums.
 It will also be restore onto the iPhone once it syncs with the iCloud service again.

-How to Recover Deleted Photos from iPhone with Disk Drill
+How to Retrieve Deleted Photos on iPhone with Image Recovery Software (without backup)

 Disk Drill works by scanning through an iPhone and Android devices to recover lost or deleted files as well.
 The steps below were performed using a Mac running a recent version of OS X for comparison.

-How to use Disk Drill to recover deleted photos from an iPhone:
+Steps to recover deleted photos from an iPhone

 - Download Disk Drill.
 Open the .dmg file and drag the Disk Drill application to the Applications folder on your Mac hard drive.

 - Plug the iPhone into the computer.
 If asked by the iPhone if we trust this computer, select “Yes” and enter the unlocking code.